 If your struggling with SIBO which is causing a histamine intolerance then following a low FODMAP diet may be key in helping yourself heal from histamines.
 We have seen L. reuteri and L. gasseri yogurt help to heal SIBO in many many people.
 It has been so successful we have a SIBO yogurt recipe that can help to deal with SIBO quite amazingly.
 Remove the foods that feed SIBO, including sugar, alcohol, and other carbohydrates try adding the yogurt and see if it can help you too.

 Check out my article on the amounts and types of cultured foods to help your gut heal.

 The Prebiotic that Downgrade Histamines

 If you can't handle fermented foods and if they give you flare-ups, try taking an HMO prebiotic supplement that helps to build Bifidobacterium infantis and B. longum in your gut.
 This would help your body to heal.
 Having lots of bifidobacterium actually, interfere with the histamine pathway and reduces levels of histamine while helping to restore your gut flora.

 The Enzyme You need to Breakdown Histamines - DAO

 Supporting Your Liver

 We produce another histamine-degrading enzyme called HNMT, or histamine N-methyltransferase.
 These specialized enzymes reside within the liver, where they focus solely on histamine and prevent it from entering the bloodstream.
 A healthy liver is crucial for histamine intolerance.
-This supplement not only supports the liver but also has the probiotics Bifidobacterium infantis and B. longum.
-These probiotics actually interfere with the histamine pathway and reduce levels of histamine while helping to restore your gut flora.
+This supplement helps to support the liver.

 When you're under a lot of stress you release Corticotropin-releasing hormone (CRH).CRH stimulates mast cells to release histamine, however, CRH also releases cortisol, which inhibits histamine secretion.
 If you have chronic longterm stress you become resistant to stress hormones, and cortisol loses its ability to inhibit histamines.
 Controlling stress is crucial not only for controlling histamines but also for helping your immune system come back into balance.
 Check out my article on the 10 natural miracles I've found to control stress.